Dogs and fur stains

 There are a number of different factors that can contribute to your dog’s fur becoming stained.

-In adult dogs, contributing factors can be broken down into three categories – medical issues, allergies and breed.
+Young puppies produce more tears when they are teething, but this should decrease once they reach maturity.
+In adult dogs, contributing factors can be broken down into three categories – medical conditions, allergies and breed.

 Eye staining